Daniyal45/react-catalog-view/README.md

-# React Table Lite
+# React Catalog View

-A lightweight easy to use and easily customizable React Component for rendering a table from JSON with minimal code.
+React component to render catalog view for products, services or any other E-commerce applications.

 ### Features: